What Is a Star Fruit?

-Star fruit is low in calories and is a great source of vitamins and other nutrients as well as antioxidants including the following:
+Star fruit is low in calories has a lot of vitamins and other nutrients, including the following:

 - Vitamin C

 - Vitamin B5

 Anti-inflammatory ability.
 The high levels of antioxidants in this fruit make it a good anti-inflammatory that can help ease symptoms of psoriasis and dermatitis.